shgnplaatjies/Portfolio-Plugin-Wordpress/README.md

 node bulk-upload.js path/to/custom.csv
 ```

+This will:
+- Read projects from CSV
+- Match media files by company name
+- Set featured image, thumbnail, and gallery images
+- Create/update all projects with associated media

 **Note**: No npm installation required.
-The script uses only Node.js built-in modules.
+The scripts use only Node.js built-in modules.

 ## REST API